textX/Arpeggio/docs/semantics.md

 You will surely always want to extract some information from the parse tree or to transform it in some more usable form.
 The process of parse tree transformation to other forms is referred to as *semantic analysis*.
-You could do that using parse tree navigation etc. but it is better to use some standard mechanism.
+You could do that using parse tree navigation etc., but it is better to use some standard mechanism.

 In Arpeggio a visitor pattern is used for semantic analysis.
 You write a python